chettrick/stm32cubef4/Projects/STM32F429I-Discovery/Examples/HAL/HAL_TimeBase_TIM/readme.txt

   - This example runs on STM32F429xx devices.

-  - This example has been tested with STMicroelectronics STM32F429I-Discovery RevB & RevC boards and can be easily tailored to any other supported device and development board.
+  - This example has been tested with STMicroelectronics STM32F429I-Discovery RevC & RevC boards and can be easily tailored to any other supported device and development board.